LukeMcCulloch/PyCFD/cases/case_verification_te/readme.txt

 #########################################################
-# To perform a TE test.
+# To perform a TE test.  ... sorry this is the c++ readme?
+# it's been a while.'
 #########################################################

 # Go into the directory 'grids'.